Ahmed al-Sharaa: Formation of Hay'at Tahrir al-Sham (HTS)

+Redacted Rewards for Justice poster for al-Sharaa, with the photographic portrait removed due to copyright concerns.

-Under HTS, the group prioritized combating al-Qaeda and ISIS in an effort to improve its standing with Western nations.
-HTS successfully defeated ISIS, al-Qaeda, and most opposing forces in its territory, establishing control over most of Idlib Governorate, which it administered through the HTS-aligned Syrian Salvation Government.
+Under al-Sharaa's leadership, Hay'at Tahrir al-Sham prioritized combating al-Qaeda and ISIS in an effort to improve its standing with Western nations.
+HTS successfully defeated ISIS, al-Qaeda, and most opposing forces in its territory, establishing control over most of Idlib Governorate, which it governed through its civilian administration, the Syrian Salvation Government (SSG).

 Idlib governance

 Military situation before the opposition offensives in late 2024.

 Territories held by Hay'at Tahrir al-Sham (white) and the Syrian government (red).

-Under al-Sharaa's administration, Idlib had experienced significant development, becoming Syria's fastest-growing region despite being historically its poorest province.
-The area featured new luxury shopping malls, housing estates, and a round-the-clock electricity supply surpassing that of Damascus.
+Under al-Sharaa's technocratic administration, Idlib experienced significant economic development, becoming Syria's fastest-growing region despite being historically its poorest province.
+The area featured new luxury shopping malls, housing estates, and a round-the-clock electricity supply surpassing that of the capital, Damascus.
 Educational facilities included a university with 18,000 segregated students.
-However, his administration faced criticism for its taxation policies, including customs taxes on goods from Turkey and checkpoint fees on smuggled goods, as well as the economic impact of the Turkish lira's depreciation, which was the main currency in the region.
+However, his government faced criticism for its taxation policies, including customs taxes on goods from Turkey and checkpoint fees on smuggled goods, as well as the economic impact of the Turkish lira's depreciation, which was the main currency in the region.

+In August 2018, al-Sharaa said that both HTS's allies and opponents viewed the group as "the greatest defender of Sunnis in Syria."
+He cautioned that Turkish positions were uncertain, as political stances could change anytime.
+He also defended the evacuation of the Shia-majority villages of Foua and Kafraya, saying it removed the threat of "sectarian militias" and prevented Iran from having a pretext to attack.